rwetzlmayr/lab/source/guide_gotosocial.rst

   [isabell@stardust ~]$ cp ~/gotosocial-backup/config.yaml ~/gotosocial/config.yaml
   [isabell@stardust ~]$ cp -r ~/gotosocial-backup/storage ~/gotosocial/storage

-Sart GoToSocial using the ``supervisorctl start gotosocial`` command.
+Start GoToSocial using the ``supervisorctl start gotosocial`` command.
 If it's not starting, investigate errors in the supervisord logfile located in ``~/tmp``.
-Otherwise have fun using the latest version and consider removing your backup after some days.
+Otherwise, have fun using the latest version and consider removing your backup after some days.

 ----